knikoKarapanos/CS639/docs/index.markdown

 ### Results
 We trained the model for 5 epochs and achieved an overall accuracy of 88% on the test set.
 The worst performaing produce were stale tomatos and oranges with an accuracy of 71% for those two classes.
+This is much better than our midterm overall accuracy of 63% and we are confident that we can improve this accuracy with a more refined model.

 The best performing classes were fresh and stale capsicum and gourds with 100% accuracy.
 As the model stands right now 6 out of the 12 classes met our goal of 90% accuracy.
-Please consult (Future Improvements & Learnings)[#Future Improvements & Learnings] for possible methodologies to improve our model further.
+Please consult Analysis and Encountered Problems for possible methodologies to improve our model further.
 Below are the accuracies for each class and confusion matrix for the model.

 ![](images/accuracy.png)
 <div align="center"> Figure 2: The accuracy of the model for each class </div>